Full Three-Loop Electroweak Multiplet Contributions to the Electron Electric Dipole Moment: Numerical Analysis

 Figure~{\ref{fig:b_1flavor}} shows whether this scenario can be probed in future experiments.
 The four color lines correspond to different SU(2)$_L$ representation with $r=2,3,4$ and $5$, respectively.
 We fix the Yukawa coupling at $\opn{Im} (s a^*) = 0.25$ and use this value throughout the following figures as a reference value.
 The other physical inputs are the electron mass and the SU(2)$_L$ coupling constant $\alpha_2 = 0.034$ \cite{PDG:2024}.
 The magenta region is excluded by the current experimental bound on the electron EDM ($|d^{\rm exp}_e| < 4.1 \times 10^{-30}e$\,cm) \cite{Roussy:2022cmp}.
 The cyan-shaded region indicates that the electron EDM induced by the Yukawa interactions is smaller than the the SM contribution, where the dominant contribution to paramagnetic atomic or molecular EDMs arises from the CKM phase through semileptonic four-Fermi operators, yielding $d^{\rm eq}_e=1.0\times 10^{-35}e$\,cm \cite{Ema:2022yra}.

 As shown in Fig.~{\ref{fig:b_1flavor}}, $d^{\rm Full}_e$ is significantly enhanced as the SU(2)$_L$ representation dimension $r$ increases, since Eq.~(\ref{eq:eEDM_Full}) is proportional to $r (r^2-1)$.
-In the minimal dark matter models, larger SU(2)$_L$ representations are favored to ensure dark matter stability, such as the fermionic quintuplet with $r=5$ as the fermionic dark matter\cite{Cirelli:2005uq}.
+In the minimal dark matter models, larger SU(2)$_L$ representations are often favored to ensure the stability of dark matter.
+A well-known example is the fermionic quintuplet ($r=5$), which serves as a viable fermionic dark matter candidate \cite{Cirelli:2005uq}.
+In this case, the mass of the quintuplet fermion is typically favored to lie below about 10\,TeV in order to reproduce the observed thermal relic abundance of dark matter \cite{Cirelli:2007xd,Cirelli:2009uv} .
 For $r=5$, the mass region with $m_A = m_B =m_S \lesssim 350$~GeV is already excluded by current electron EDM experiment.
 Future experiments are expected to achieve sensitivity improvements of at least an order of magnitude.
 Therefore, the electron EDM induced by the Yukawa interactions might be probed until the TeV-scale mass region.